Converting HTML to a Jupyter Notebook (.ipynb)

 Example code cell from a Jupyter Notebook

-More information bout the format of Jupyter notebooks can be found here.
+More information about the format of Jupyter Notebooks can be found here.

 5. Getting the Code Elements from the HTML